ORNL/dasp-stacker/paper/paper.md

 # Algorithm Details

-This section describes technical details of each algorithm included in the DASP library, shows an example figure of the output using a data sample which collected the electromagnetic spectrum around two fluorescent lightbulbs at a sample rate of 2 megasamples per second, and provides pseudo code for the general structure of the algorithm.
+This section describes technical details of each algorithm included in the DASP library, shows an example figure of the output using a data sample which collected the electromagnetic spectrum around two fluorescent lightbulbs at a sample rate of 2 megasamples per second, and provides pseudocode for the general structure of the algorithm.

 ## Harmonically Aligned Signal Projection
 Each HASP algorithm follows the general structure of first calculating the appropriate step size to locate the index of each harmonic center, extracting the value at each index (harmonic center) along with an equal number of adjacent points from each side, and then unioning these equally sized segments before outputting them as one HASP array.